 What is an Episcopal School?

-An Episcopal School is an academic community that offers a substantive education while instilling lifelong values of courage, integrity, kindness, justice, responsibility, and curiosity.
+An Episcopal school is a learning community offering a challenging yet supportive education while instilling lifelong values of courage, integrity, kindness, justice, responsibility and curiosity.
 Intentional pluralism is a hallmark of Episcopal schools.
-Because we are an interfaith and diverse community, respect for all people and all faith traditions is paramount.
-Episcopal schools actively seek families and students of all faiths and backgrounds.
+Because St. Thomas’s Day School is an interfaith and diverse community, respect for all people and all faith traditions is paramount.
+St. Thomas’s actively seeks families and students of all faiths and backgrounds.

 Who attends St. Thomas’s?

-Students and families from a variety of religious, cultural, racial, and economic backgrounds attend Episcopal schools.
+Students attend St. Thomas’s from a variety of religious, cultural, racial, and economic backgrounds.